-The proposed search warrants are structured so that they identify two categories of information: (1) information to be disclosed by the providers of electronic communications services to the government under 18 U.S.C. § 2703, and (2) information to be seized by the government.
-The first section of the Yahoo! warrant orders Yahoo! to disclose to the government copies of the following records and other information, including the content of the communications, or each account or identifier associated with the target email address:
+The proposed search warrants are structured so that they identify two categories of information: (1) information to be disclosed by the Providers to the government under 18 U.S.C. § 2703, and (2) information to be seized by the government.
+The first section of each proposed warrant orders the Provider to disclose to the government the following information, including the content of communications, for each account or identifier associated with the target account(s) stored by the Provider: